jverbosky/tic_tac_toe/README.md

 ## Gameplay ##

-Please refer to the following sections for details on how to run and play the game.
+Please refer to the following sections for details on how to run and play the game:

+- Running the Game
+- Player Selection
+- Move Selection
+- Cumulative Scoring

 ----------